 All areas of the business will benefit from specific data, therefore it is important to understand what data is relevant to what areas.
 For example, your sales team will need to have information on purchasing trends and pricing points.
 Whilst the marketing team will need to know customer interests and behaviour patterns.

-Where should we be collecting our data?
+Where should we be collecting our customer data?

 Surveys are great ways to collect data straight from your potential customers, however it is important to know where the best places are to do so.
 From my past experience, some of the best places are events, exhibitions and online forms.
 When using digital data collectors, you will have the ability to link them with your cloud-based CRM, eliminating the tedious task of manually inputting data into long-winded spreadsheets.
 In our case, the Yellowball website form is linked directly to our CRM; so when an enquiry is made, our CRM will automatically create a contact card and add the enquiry to it.